How to boost your Building Energy Rating (BER)

 A BER certificate is required for the majority of homes for sale or rent in Ireland and BER details must be included in advertisements when a home is on the market.

 Since 2007 all new homes are required to have a BER certificate.
-It ensures all new dwellings are built with energy-efficient designs, materials, and appliances in line with the Government’s Sustainable Energy Policy.
+It ensures new dwellings are built with energy-efficient designs, materials, and appliances in line with the Government’s Sustainable Energy Policy.

 An owner must provide a BER to prospective buyers or tenants when a home is offered for sale or rent and homeowners must obtain a BER before a new home is occupied for the first time.